I have been working with puppetry for all ages for over

 Run through the grasses and never stop.

-When its time to rest, rest, rest,
+When it’s time to rest, rest, rest,

 Mama bunny makes a cozy nest.